shinesolutions/packer-aem/docs/configuration.md

 The following configurations are available for users to customise the creation process and the resulting machine images.

-Check out the [example configuration file](https://github.com/shinesolutions/packer-aem/blob/master/examples/user-config/sandpit.yaml) as a reference.
+Check out the [example configuration files](https://github.com/shinesolutions/packer-aem/blob/master/examples/user-config/) as reference.

 | Name | Description |
 |------|-------------|